- Windows 10 has quite a few tricks up its sleeve when it comes to fixing broken things and the DISM command is one of them.

-- DISM /Online /Cleanup-Image /RestoreHealth /source:WIM:X:SourcesInstall.wim:1 /LimitAccess
+DISM /Online /Cleanup-Image /RestoreHealth /source:WIM:X:SourcesInstall.wim:1 /LimitAccess

 - Remember to replace X with the letter drive on which your Windows 10 ISO is mounted.

-Restart your computer and try SFC again.
+- Restart your computer and try scanning again.

-As you can see SFC and DISM are quite useful tools, and they aren’t too hard to use.
-In best case scenario they can save you from clean reinstall of Windows 10, so if notice any system errors, Windows functions not working, make sure that you give SFC and DISM a try.
+In the best-case scenario, they can save you from a clean reinstall of Windows 10.
+So, if you notice any system errors or Windows functions not working, make sure that you give SFC and DISM a try.